yearn/yearn-devdocs/docs/resources/risks/risk-score.md

   </tr>
   <tr>
    <td>5</td>
-   <td>No audit by a trusted firm or security researcher</td>
+   <td>No audit by a trusted firm or security researcher.</td>
   </tr>
   <tr>
    <td>4</td>
-   <td>Audit by trusted firm or security researcher took place 6 months+ ago</td>
+   <td>Audit by trusted firm or security researcher conducted more than 6 months ago.</td>
   </tr>
   <tr>
    <td>3</td>
-   <td>Audit by trusted firm or security researcher took place 3 months+ ago</td>
+   <td>Audit by trusted firm or security researcher conducted more than 3 months ago.</td>
   </tr>
   <tr>
    <td>2</td>
-   <td>Audit less than 3 months ago.
-Independent audit by a trusted firm.</td>
+   <td>Audit conducted less than 3 months ago by an independent trusted firm.</td>
   </tr>
   <tr>
    <td>1</td>
-   <td>Audit less than 3 months ago.
-In total, 3 or more independent audits by trusted firms.</td>
+   <td>Audit conducted less than 3 months ago by 3 or more independent trusted firms.</td>
   </tr>
 </table>